 In addition to vegetable scraps, you can also throw in the scraps or leftovers of some herbs, too.
 I wouldn’t use anything strong, like mint, but you can easily throw in any parsley, oregano, basil, and other similar herbs.

-The vegetable broth takes about a day to make, so you want to make sure you do this at least a day before you want to use it in a recipe.
+The vegetable broth takes about a day to make.
+So you want to make sure you do this at least a day before you need it in a recipe.
 But don’t worry, the slow cooker does all the work for you, so you aren’t cooking for an entire day.

 Usually, about a pound of vegetables makes four cups of vegetable broth.
-When I was ready to make my first batch, I weighed the bag and had about 1 1/2 pounds, so I made 6 cups of broth.
+When I was ready to make my first batch, I weighed the bag and had just over 2 pounds, so I made 4 cups of broth.
 Once it was done, I used what I needed for a recipe the next night and froze the rest since we were leaving on vacation.
-Just make sure you give more headroom than you think you need because I came home to a broken glass container, but luckily only the smallest amount leaked so I was able to salvage most of it.
+Just make sure you give more headroom than you think you need because I came home to a broken glass container.
+But luckily only the smallest amount leaked so I was able to salvage most of it.

 - 4 cups water